javanala/My-Learning-Tracker/log.md

 [Log Index]

----
+## 18 August 2024

+In recent weeks, I’ve been working on and creating projects based on what I’ve learned so far, and I’ve also started exploring React.
+I find the concept quite intriguing and have already discovered various aspects such as JSX, components, props, children props, event handling in React, states, lifting state up, and prop drilling, among many other fascinating topics.
+I’ll continue to update my progress here as I advance in my learning journey.

 ## 29 June 2024

 I am using Tailwind to create some components.
-This is a good way to learn and practice.
 I found out that it is fast and efficient to style web pages using Tailwind.
 I also got familiar with Alpine.js and used it to compose some behavior directly in markup files.

 ## 26 June 2024